 For purposes of financial aid, satisfactory grades of A-D, CP and CR are considered to have been completed satisfactory.
-Unsatisfactory grades are F, NC, NP, AU, W, or I (incomplete) and will not be considered as completed.
+Unsatisfactory grades are F (Failing), NC, NP, AU, W, or I (incomplete) and will not be considered as completed.
+Passing "F" or Earned "F" is when a student attended the class in its entirety but failed to meet the passing grade requirement.
 Unsatisfactory grades will not be counted as earned credit hours, but will be counted as attempted credits hours and will be counted toward the maximum time frame.